 The alkaline diet is based on the premise that the body functions best in a slightly alkaline state, and that illness is due to acidity in the body.
 Some advocates even go so far as to claim that disease cannot live in an alkaline environment, and therefore if you have a disease (yes, that includes cancer!) it’s because your body is acidic.
 Sound a little far-fetched?
 Well that’s because it is, and here’s why.

 Before we get into the nitty-gritty of these claims, we need to clarify some basic high school science.
 In chemistry, pH measures how acidic or how alkaline/basic a substance is. pH stands for “particles/power of hydrogen”, and measures the concentration of hydrogen (H+) ions.
-An acid has a low pH (low concentration of hydrogen ions) and an alkaline/base has a high pH.
+An acid has a low pH (or high concentration of hydrogen ions) and an alkaline/base has a high pH.
 To put this into perspective, water is neutral and has a pH of 7, fizzy soft drinks have a pH of around 3 (very acidic), and baking soda has a pH of around 9 (slightly alkaline).
 For the sake of argument, alkaline and basic mean pretty much the same thing, but calling it the “basic diet” obviously doesn’t have the same ring to it!

 Proponents of the alkaline diet say that what we eat and drink affects the pH of our bodies, including the blood.
 As the body is in a naturally alkaline state – the pH of your blood is 7.4 – they say we need to eat an abundance of alkaline-forming foods (namely fruits and vegetables), and avoid acid-forming foods (mainly meat and dairy).